|

 naturally in Guernsey County.
 Apparently they were unaware that 21st

-century AD lithics experts had not approved their material for tool making.
+century AD archaeologists would not have approved their material for tool making.

 The original expectation was to deal here only with the